 Level 0: Information-centred

-Merrill defines an information-centred presentation as one which “tells learners associations among two or more pieces of information; the name and description of one or more parts; the defining characteristics of a class of objects, situations, or processes; the steps and sequence to carry out a procedure; or the conditions and consequence for the events in a process.”
+Th first level of instructional strategy is Information-centred and Merrill defines this as one which “tells learners associations among two or more pieces of information; the name and description of one or more parts; the defining characteristics of a class of objects, situations, or processes; the steps and sequence to carry out a procedure; or the conditions and consequence for the events in a process.”
 He argues that too much teaching is information rich but example poor.
 Teachers may provide lots of information that applies to a wide range of situations (often motivated by perceived demands of the curriculum or professional body requirements) but then fail to provide sufficient specific illustrations of the ideas presented by the information.

 Merrill’s view is that presenting large amounts of information and expecting learners to be able to both process and understand it is unlikely to be effective as their ability to understand it, remember it and apply it is limited by factors such as varying attention spans, the limitations of working memory, variations in prior knowledge, and incorrect, incomplete or even non-existent mental models.
 The role of the learner is not one of passively consuming information delivered through various forms of media as instruction should “promote learning and interaction and should facilitate information processing”.

 Rather than just presenting information the second level of instructional strategy adds demonstration.
 A demonstration is one or more worked examples of all or part of the task or problem that shows how the information is applied to specific situations.
 The demonstration should be consistent with the type of content or skill being taught.
 Providing demonstrations and examples helps the learner to form more robust and appropriate mental models of the skill being acquired.